madelinebriere/docker-tutorial/README.md

 ### Example
 Navigate to the `2-mapreduce` folder.
 This is a very simple example of realizing a map-reduce style workflow with Docker and Python.
 Note that this example is inspired by the tutorial in this [project](https://github.com/adewes/docker-map-reduce-example/blob/master/README.md).

-This example uses data from Github.
-To fetch the data, simply run:
+Examine the data in the `data` folder.
+These JSON files represent commit data for several days from Github.
+If you have a Mac/Linux computer and want fresh data, try running:

 	./fetch_data.sh

-The data now lives in the `data` folder, representing commit data for several days from Github.
+If you have a Windows machine, you will have to install `wget` for Windows, described [here](http://gnuwin32.sourceforge.net/packages/wget.htm).
+This step is not required unless you want fresh data.

 #### Normal Analysis